-This Compensation Discussion and Analysis ("CD&A") explains our compensation philosophy, policies and decisions for 2020 for the following executives, whom we refer to in this CD&A and in the related tables as our named executive officers ("NEOs"):
+This Compensation Discussion and Analysis ("CD&A") explains our compensation philosophy, policies and decisions for 2021 for the following executives, whom we refer to in this CD&A and in the related tables as our named executive officers ("NEOs"):

-- Kenneth T. Mills, our President and CEO; - Vit Vasista, our Senior Vice President, Chief Financial Officer; - Curran Simpson, our Senior Vice President, Chief Operations and Technology Officer; - Olivier Danos, Ph.D., our Senior Vice President, Chief Scientific Officer; and - Patrick J. Christmas, our Senior Vice President, Chief Legal Officer.
+- Kenneth T. Mills, our President and CEO; - Vit Vasista, our EVP, Chief Financial Officer; - Curran Simpson, our EVP, Chief Operations and Technology Officer; - Olivier Danos, Ph.D., our EVP, Chief Scientific Officer; and - Patrick J. Christmas, our EVP, Chief Legal Officer.

-Executive Summary of Our 2020 Achievements
+Executive Summary of Our 2021 Achievements

 We are a leading clinical-stage biotechnology company seeking to improve lives through the curative potential of gene therapy.
-Our NAV Technology Platform, a proprietary adeno-associated virus ("AAV") gene delivery platform, consists of exclusive rights to more than 100 novel AAV vectors, including AAV7, AAV8, AAV9 and AAVrh10.
-We and our third-party NAV Technology Platform Licensees are applying the NAV Technology Platform in the development of a broad pipeline of candidates in multiple therapeutic areas.
+Our investigational gene therapies are designed to deliver functional genes to address genetic defects in cells, enabling the production of therapeutic proteins or antibodies that are intended to impact disease.
+Our investigational gene therapies use adeno-associated virus ("AAV") vectors from our proprietary gene delivery platform, which we call our NAV Technology Platform.
+Our NAV Technology Platform consists of exclusive rights to a large portfolio of AAV vectors, including AAV7, AAV8, AAV9, AAVrh10 and more than 100 other novel AAV vectors ("NAV Vectors").
+We and our third-party NAV Technology Platform Licensees are applying the NAV Technology Platform to a number of investigational gene therapies and one FDA-approved product over a broad range of therapeutic areas and disease indications.

-In 2020, we made significant progress toward our clinical development and business objectives, including the following achievements, which impacted executive compensation:
+In 2021, we made significant progress toward our clinical development and business objectives, including the following achievements, which impacted executive compensation: